Weak measurements, non-classicality and negative probability: Pseudo-probabilities and weak values

-A further generalization to convex sums (including the symmetrised sum) is straight forward.
+A further generalization to convex sums (including the symmetrised sum) is straightforward.

 The weak value in the RHS of equation (\ref{mixed_weak}) is that of a nonhermitian operator and merits more description.
-We employ the resolution ${\pi}_{o_2} \cdots \pi_{o_N} \equiv H - iJ$ in terms of its hermitian and anti hermitian parts, and state the condition for non classicality through the chain of mutual implications
+We employ the resolution ${\pi}_{o_2} \cdots \pi_{o_N} \equiv H - iJ$ in terms of its hermitian and antihermitian parts, and state the condition for nonclassicality through the chain of mutual implications,

-which displays the relationship between negative pseudo probabilities and a combination of the weak values of the two hermitian observables. $\rho_{o_1}$ represents the state obtained from $\pi_{o_1}$ after suitable normalisation, i.e., if $\pi_{o_1}$ is a $d$-- dimensional projection operator,
+which displays the relationship between negative pseudo-probabilities and a combination of the weak values of the two hermitian observables.
+The symbol $\rho_{o_1}$ represents the state obtained from $\pi_{o_1}$ after suitable normalisation, i.e., if $\pi_{o_1}$ is a $d$-- dimensional projection operator,

 For the special case of pseudoprojections representing joint outcomes of only two observables,